 - 2004 Nobel Laureate for the discovery of asymptotic freedom in the theory of the strong interaction, together with David Politzer and Frank Wilczek.
 He was a Berkeley graduate student.
 Also 1988 Dirac Medal Winner for the discovery of asymptotic freedom as well as the heterotic string theory with Harvey, Martinec, and Rohm, and 1986 Sakurai Prize Winner together with David Politzer and Frank Wilczek.

 - 1987 Dirac Medal Winner who has been one of the leading experts in field theory.
 Together with Prof. Julius Wess, he has made fundamental contributions to the study of chiral anomalies in gauge theories with fermions.
 Also in collaboration with Prof. Wess, he proposed the first renormalizable Lagrangian field theories to realize supersymmetry in 4-dimensional space-time.
 With Prof. Stanley Deser he constructed one of the first supergravity theories in four dimensions.
 In addition to this important early work, he has been a leader in the application of modern geometrical ideas in field theory.
 In particular he has illuminated the role of Kähler geometry in extended supergravities and, more generally, the value of differential geometric methods in the study of anomalies.
-He is an emeritus member of our group.
-1988 Heineman Prize Winner and 1999 Gian Carlo Wick Prize Winner.
+He was on the Berkeley faculty.
+Also, 1988 Dannie Heineman Prize Winner, 1989 Max Planck Medal Winner, and 1999 Gian Carlo Wick Prize Winner.

-- 1989 Dirac Medal Winner for their basic contributions to the development of superstring theory.
-Most significant was their discovery that chiral gauge anomalies are absent for a class of ten dimensional superstring theories.
+- 2012 Breakthrough Prize Winner for opening new perspectives on quantum gravity and the unification of forces and 1989 Dirac Medal Winner for his basic contributions to the development of superstring theory.
+Most significant was his discovery, in collaboration with Prof. Green, that chiral gauge anomalies are absent for a class of ten dimensional superstringtheories.
 This provided a strong indication that superstring theory with a specific gauge symmetry may provide a consistent unified quantum theory of the fundamental forces including gravity.
 It led to an explosion of interest in string theory which has already spurred remarkable advances both in mathematical physics and in pure mathematics.
-Schwarz was a graduate student, and Green was a postdoc in Berkeley.
-Also 2002 Heineman Prize Winners.
+He was a graduate student in Berkeley.
+Also 2002 Dannie Heineman Prize Winners.

 - 1991 Dirac Medal Winner in recognition of his contributions to the development of theoretical physics.
 His representation of the analytic properties of scattering amplitudes in the form of double dispersion relations (Mandelstam representation) is basic to the modern understanding of relativistic particle scattering and his seminal work on the quantization of string theories, exploiting their conformal properties, led to a more profound understanding of this subject.
 Mandelstam was among the first to apply path integral quantization methods to string theory.
 This work was generalized and extended by many others in the following years and now forms an integral part of the modern formulations.
-He is an emeritus member of our group.
-Also 1992 Heineman Prize Winner.
+He was on the Berkeley faculty.
+Also 1992 Dannie Heineman Prize Winner.

 - 1993 Sakurai Prize Winner.
 She successfully predicted the charm quark mass together with Ben Lee before the discovery of J/ψ in 1974.
 She is an emeritus member of our group.

-- 2008 Dirac Medal Winner in recognition of his contributions to superstring theory.
+- 2017 Breakthrough Prize Winner for transformative advances in quantum field theory, string theory, and quantum gravity.
+2008 Dirac Medal Winner in recognition of his contributions to superstring theory.
 He was a graduate student in Berkeley.
-Also 2007 Heineman Prize Winner.
+Also 2007 Dannie Heineman Prize Winner and 2013 and 2014 Physics Frontiers Prize Winner.

 - 2003 Tommasoni Prize Winner for opening important new directions in particle theory in collaboration with Raman Sundrum.
 She was a postdoc in Berkeley.